yoyoFC/Credit_Risk_Analysis/README.md

 ## Overview of the loan prediction risk analysis
 The main goal of this analysis is to evaluate the performance of different machine learning models applied to a credit card data set from the LendingClub in order to predict the credit risk for clients.
-As part of the analysis we will employ different techniques and models to compare the results and confirm what model can be considered as the most appropiated to obtain the an accurate prediction.
+As part of the analysis, we will employ different techniques and models to compare the results and confirm what model can be considered as the most appropriate to obtain an accurate prediction

 ## Results
 After execute the different models, here is a table as summary of the result including some screenshot as reference.